 Jessica Ekstrom founded Headbands of Hope when she was a senior in college in 2012.
-She created the company to bring joy back to kids who have lost their hair and help fund childhood cancer research.
+She created the company to bring joy back to kids who have lost their hair through their treatment for cancer, as well as to directly fund childhood cancer research.
 For every headband they sell, a headband is donated to a child with cancer.

-Jessica was inspired to found Headbands of Hope after a summer internship at a wish-granting organization for children with cancer.
+Jessica was inspired to found Headbands of Hope after a summer internship at a wish-granting organization.
 “I knew I wanted to contribute in my own way and solve a problem that I had seen with girls losing their self-esteem while going through something as traumatic as cancer.
 That should be the last thing that they have to worry about,” she says.

 Since 2012, Headbands of Hope has grown from a one-woman show to a team of nine.
 The company has given tens of thousands of dollars to childhood cancer research and has donated headbands to every children’s hospital in the United States.